 Enforcement of these management criteria results in a degradation of performance and scalability of the shared disk systems.
 Typically, a shared-disk architecture is well-suited for large-scale processing demanding ACID compliance.
-Oracle Real Database Clusters is one such example of a shared database architecture.
-Shared disk is typically feasible for applications and services requiring only limited shared data access, as well as applications or workloads that are difficult to partition.
+Oracle Real Database Clusters is one such example of shared database architecture.
+A shared disk is typically feasible for applications and services requiring only limited shared data access, as well as applications or workloads that are difficult to partition.
 Applications that undergo frequent updates are possibly better off in a shared-nothing architecture due to the potential for a shared-disk lock management controller becoming a bottleneck.

 In a shared-nothing setup, each computing node has its private memory that is not shared and its storage or disk capacity.
 Networking interconnects offer communication capability between these nodes.
-When a processing requests come in, a router routes the request to the appropriate computing node for request fulfilment.
+When a processing requests come in, a router routes the request to the appropriate computing node for request fulfillment.
 Some business rules are generally applied at this routing layer to route traffic efficiently to each node.
-In a shared-nothing setup, transfer of the processing rights to another node in the cluster follows a failure to any computing node.
+In a shared-nothing setup, the transfer of the processing rights to another node in the cluster follows a failure of any computing node.

 This transfer of ownership ensures no disruption to the processing of user requests.
 A shared-nothing architecture offers a high degree of availability and scalability to the application.
-Modern web-scale technology companies Google that pioneered the implementation of these shared-nothing architectures run geographically distributed shared-nothing clusters comprising of thousands of computing nodes.
-This is the reason why a shared-nothing clustering architecture is the ideal choice for a read-heavy analytical data processing system like a data warehouse.
+Modern web-scale technology companies Google pioneered the implementation of these shared-nothing architectures run geographically distributed shared-nothing clusters comprising thousands of computing nodes.
+This is the reason why a shared-nothing clustering architecture is an ideal choice for a read-heavy analytical data processing system like a data warehouse.